Looming China fosters Taiwan identity in independence heartland

 "Ma Ying-jeou stinks.
 He wants to sell us out to China," he added, referring to the current president, who signed a series of landmark economic deals with China after taking office in 2008, sparking a rapprochement between the two sides.

-China has recently hinted those deals could be at risk if the DPP does not adopt a more positive policy towards Beijing.
+China has recently hinted those deals could be at risk if the DPP does not adopt a more positive policy toward Beijing.

 The party has sought a more moderate line.
 It no longer openly backs independence which earned Chen Shui-bian, president from 2000 to 2008, such enmity from China.